aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 Branches can be a source of cognitive load, as they ask the reader to follow a path of thinking, while always remembering that there is another to be explored.
 Additionally when branches are nested they can often lead to impossible to grasp combinatorial explosions. s2n tries to systematically reduce the number of branches used in the code in several ways.

 Firstly, there are almost no ifdef calls in s2n.
-Ifdefs can be a particularly penalising source of cognitive load.
+Ifdefs can be a particularly penalizing source of cognitive load.
 In addition to being a branch, they also ask the reader to mix state from two different languages (C, and the C pre processor) and they tend to be associated with ugly rendering in IDEs and code formatters.
-In the few places where ifdef's are neccessary, we use them in a careful way without compromising the integrity of the function. [utils/s2n_timer.c](https://github.com/awslabs/s2n/blob/master/utils/s2n_timer.c) is a good example.
+In the few places where ifdef's are necessary, we use them in a careful way without compromising the integrity of the function. [utils/s2n_timer.c](https://github.com/awslabs/s2n/blob/master/utils/s2n_timer.c) is a good example.
 Rather than mixing the Apple and non-Apple implementations and cluttering one function with several ifdefs, there is a complete implementation of the timer functionality for each platform.
 Within the POSIX implementation, an ifdef and define are used to use the most precise clock type, but in a way that does not compromise readability.

 Secondly, s2n generally branches in the case of failure, rather than success.
 So instead of creating a nest of if's: